zaius/docs/content/quickstarts/building/javascript.md

 ### Setting up the app
 Before we can start developing, we have to fork and clone the [sample app](https://github.com/wercker/getting-started-nodejs) into our local development environment.
-AFter you've done that, `cd` into the project directory.
+After you've done that, `cd` into the project directory.

 ```
 $ cd getting-started-nodejs/